10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 Basis of Presentation

 The accompanying unaudited condensed interim consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and in accordance with the instructions to Form 10-Q and Article 8 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the nine months ended October 31, 2023 are not necessarily indicative of the results that may be expected for the year ending January 31, 2024.
-Notes to the unaudited condensed interim consolidated financial statements that would substantially duplicate the disclosures contained in the audited financial statements for fiscal year 2023 have been omitted.
-This report should be read in conjunction with the audited financial statements and the footnotes thereto for the fiscal year ended January 31, 2023 included in the Company’s Form 10-K as filed with the Securities and Exchange Commission on May 15, 2023.
+Operating results for the six months ended July 31, 2024 are not necessarily indicative of the results that may be expected for the year ending January 31, 2025.
+Notes to the unaudited condensed interim consolidated financial statements that would substantially duplicate the disclosures contained in the audited financial statements for fiscal year 2024 have been omitted.
+This report should be read in conjunction with the audited financial statements and the footnotes thereto for the fiscal year ended January 31, 2024 included in the Company’s Form 10-K as filed with the Securities and Exchange Commission on May 15, 2024.

 Basis of Consolidation